-FPT_NOT_EXT.1: When the TOE encounters a critical failure (either a self-test failure or TOE software integrity verification failure), a failure is message is displayed to the screen, and the TOE attempts to reboot.
-If the failure persists between boots, the user may attempt to boot to the recovery mode/kernel to wipe data and perform a factory reset in order to recover the device.
+FPT_NOT_EXT.1: When the TOE encounters a critical failure (either a self-test failure or TOE software integrity verification failure), the TOE transitions to a non-operational mode.
+This non-operational mode involves an error message being printed to the screen followed by an automatic reboot.
+If the device continues to automatically reboot in a loop, the user may attempt to boot to the recovery mode/kernel to wipe data and perform a factory reset in order to recover the device.

 FPT_STM.1: The TOE requires time for the Package Manager (which installs and verifies APK signatures and certificates), image verifier, wpa_supplicant, and Secure Key Store applications.
 These TOE components obtain time from the TOE using system API calls [e.g., time() or gettimeofday()].
-An application (unless a system application is residing in /system/priv-app or signed by the vendor) cannot modify the system time as mobile applications need the Android 'SET_TIME' permission to do so.
+An application (unless it is a system application is residing in /system/priv-app or signed by the vendor with the platform key) cannot modify the system time as mobile applications need the Android 'SET_TIME' permission to do so.
 Likewise, only a process with root privileges can directly modify the system time using system-level APIs.
 The TOE uses the Cellular Carrier time (obtained through the Carrier's network time server) as a trusted source; however, the user can also manually set the time through the TOE'S user interface.
 Further, this stored time is used both for the time/date tags in audit logs and is used to track inactivity timeouts that force the TOE into a locked state.
+If no cellular signal is available (or it is preferred), the user can also manually set the time through the TOE'S user interface.

-FPT_TST_EXT.1: The TOE automatically performs known answer power on self-tests (POST) on its cryptographic algorithms to ensure that they are functioning correctly.
-Each component providing cryptography (application processor, and BoringSSL) performs known answer tests on their cryptographic algorithms to ensure they are working correctly.
-Should any of the tests fail, the TOE displays an error message stating "Boot Failure" and halts the boot process, displays an error to the screen, and forces a reboot of the device.
+FPT_TST_EXT.1/FPT_TST_EXT.1/WLAN: The TOE automatically performs known answer power on self-tests (POST) on its cryptographic algorithms to ensure that they are functioning correctly.
+Each component providing cryptography (application processor and BoringSSL) performs known answer tests on their cryptographic algorithms to ensure they are working correctly.
+Should any of the tests fail, the TOE reboots to its bootloader screen, displays an error message stating that a self-test failed, and halts the boot process.
+At this point, a user can attempt to power cycle the phone to see if that will clear the error.